Rosemeis/hapla/README.md

 # hapla
 ***hapla*** is a software for performing window-based haplotype clustering in phased genotype data.
-The inferred haplotype clusters can be used to infer fine-scale population structure and perform association testing.
+The inferred haplotype cluster alleles can be used to infer fine-scale population structure, perform polygenic prediction and haplotype-based association studies.

 ### Citation
 Please cite our preprint on *BioRxiv*: Work in progress